samjones1001/coin-changer-python/README.md

 ### Execution

-At present, this project can be run as a command line script using `python main.py [amount]` where amount represent the change you wish to calculate.
+At present, this project can be run as a command line script using `python main.py [amount]` where amount represents the change you wish to calculate.

 Output will be printed to the command line as a list of integers representing coins.a